Goodie-Goody/final-grade-prediction/README.md

 ### Web Application
 - **User Interface**: We developed a Flask web application that allows users to upload Excel files and download predictions.
 - **Additional Features**: Users can download a data dictionary and sample data, enhancing the overall user experience.

+## ETL and Data Warehouse Process
+- **Data Extraction**: We extracted sample data from Kaggle and engaged with school administrators to understand factors affecting student performance.
+- **Data Development**: Collaboratively ensured data quality and efficiency using Excel for initial transformations and enhancements.
+- **AWS S3**: Uploaded our four tables into four folders within the S3 bucket (studentperformance).
+- **AWS Redshift**: Created a serverless database and workgroup (studentperformance-group), setting up necessary components like VPC, namespace, and IAM roles.
+Created four tables in Redshift according to S3 preferences.
+- **AWS Glue**: Set up a crawler (student-performance) to load data from S3, attached the ETL-role, created the database and Redshift connection, and configured a job (student) to transfer data from S3 to Redshift.

+This setup supports incremental loads, allowing updates, additions, or removals of columns in the Excel file to be reflected in the data warehouse by simply re-uploading to S3 and rerunning the job.

 ## Impact
 This project represents a significant improvement over the previous situation where schools relied solely on intuition.
 With an accuracy of 84%, our logistic regression model provides a reliable tool for predicting student performance, allowing for timely interventions.
 The model's performance, particularly in identifying students likely to pass (Precision 0.88, Recall 0.91), ensures that at-risk students receive the support they need.